 - In the Authentication table or view drop-down, select the table or view that contains or will contain the list of your authorized users.
 If you don't have one, select the Create a new table and a basic new users table will be created for you when you finish the creation of the Authentication object.

 - Select the authentication type.
 The following options are available:

-- Caspio data source – Users can only be authenticated through Caspio login form by providing login credentials that can be verified in the authentication data source.
+- Standard table or view – Users can only be authenticated through Caspio login form by providing login credentials that can be verified in the authentication data source.

-- Caspio & ID Services –Users can be authenticated through Caspio login form or any of the enabled third party providers (Google, Twitter, OpenID) if the unique ID of their user accounts matches the authentication data source.
+- Enable external ID services –Users can be authenticated through Caspio login form or any of the enabled third-party providers (Google, Twitter, OpenID) if the unique ID of their user accounts matches the authentication data source.

-- ID Services Only – Users can only be authenticated through the ID Services you have enabled provided that the user’s ID is present in your users data source.
+- ID Services – Users can only be authenticated through the ID Services you have enabled provided that the user's ID is present in your users' data source.

-- SAML Single Sign-On – Users can be authenticated through SAML-based identity providers such as Active Directory, Azure AD, One Login, etc. This allows to use corporate username and password in order to access one or more applications eliminating the need to maintain multiple usernames and passwords.
+- SAML SSO – Users can be authenticated through SAML-based identity providers such as Active Directory, Microsoft Entra ID (formerly Azure AD), One Login, etc. This allows using a corporate username and password in order to access one or more applications eliminating the need to maintain multiple usernames and passwords.

 - If you have chosen Caspio as one of your choices, you can configure your authentication fields in this section.
 A username and password field are usually suggested but you need to verify that they are correct.

 The Advanced tab gives you more field options and the ability to pass or receive parameters into your authentication fields.
-You can also insert other virtual fields, HTML blocks, CAPTCHA and much more into your login form.
+You can also insert other virtual fields, HTML blocks, CAPTHCA and much more into your login form.
 Simply click + button at the top-right of the Elements panel.
-If ID Services is enabled, the Elements panel display the list of available ID Services.
+If ID Services are enabled, the Elements panel displays the list of available ID Services.